Reviews You Can Rely On

 Ease of Use

 Scoring how easy each pack is to use was a two-pronged endeavor.
 Firstly, we packed and unpacked them to see how easy their organization, zippers, and overall design were to use.
 And secondly, we evaluated their adjustability.
 Daypacks are notorious for not having as much adjustability as a full 60-liter backpacking pack.
 Many manufacturers only offer them in one size, and there are often limited options for further adjustments, like load-lifting straps on the shoulders or hip belt tensioners.
-The other major factor we considered was how easy it was to use these adjustable features: how easy is it to tighten the hipbelt or adjust the sternum strap?
-We considered all these potential adjustable pieces and how they affected each bag's overall usability.
+The other major factor we considered was how easy it is to use these adjustable features when they exist: how easy is it to tighten the hipbelt or adjust the sternum strap?
+We considered all these potential adjustable pieces and how they affect each bag's overall usability.

-In general, packs with long zippers that extend far down the sides of the bag tend to be easier to load, unload, and find what you're looking for without dumping the whole thing on the ground.
-Additional inside and outside pockets also help keep your things organized even during a Class 4 scramble.
-Most over-the-top, traditional backpack-style zippers allow for good access to the bottom of the pack.
-The increasingly popular U-shaped zipper that opens a flap on top of the bag is extremely useful as long as the opening isn't too small.
-Drawstring tops can be easy too, but generally have a smaller opening - making it much harder to load the pack through the smaller opening and greatly increasing the likelihood that you'll have to pull things out to find anything hiding near the bottom.
+In general, packs with long zippers that extend far down the sides of the bag tend to be easier to load, unload, and find what you're looking for without dumping all contents to the ground.
+Additional inside and outside pockets help keep your things organized even during a Class 4 scramble.
+Most over-the-top, traditional backpack-style zippers offer decent access to the bottom of the pack, but the increasingly popular U-shaped zipper opens a flap at the top of the bag instead.
+This can be extremely useful for accessing specific locations within, as long as the opening it provides isn't too small.
+Drawstring-topped bags can be easy to use, too.
+Still, generally they have smaller openings, which can make it much harder to load your pack and greatly increase the likelihood that you'll have to pull your belongings out to find anything hiding near the bottom.

 daypack womens - large, u-shaped openings on daypacks are extremely helpful when...